What is Blockchain?

 Who are the coalition members and why are they involved?

-The coalition contains banks, insurers, blockchain companies, supervisory bodies, such as the Netherlands Authority for the Financial Markets and Royal Dutch Association of Civil-law Notaries, government ministries, legal organisations, knowledge institutions and universities.
+The coalition contains banks, insurers, blockchain companies, government ministries, legal organisations, knowledge institutions and universities.
 They are participating because they see the potential of blockchain and want to ensure that the fundamental principles are organised in a sound manner, not just for their own organisation but for society as a whole.